 To protect against policy changes or against a situation where renewable energy generation in the state fails to keep pace with the targets outlined by the renewable portfolio standard, Portland and South Portland will advocate for state legislation that would allow municipalities to bulk purchase power for all electricity users in the cities.
-Two policies in particular would support this goal: 1) authorizing a Maine Energy Generation Authority to syndicate the development of renewable generation for municipalities, or 2) enabling community choice To protect against policy changes or against a situation where renewable energy generation in the state fails to keep pace with the targets outlined by the renewable portfolio standard, Portland and South Portland will advocate for state legislation that would allow municipalities to bulk purchase power for all electricity users in the cities.
+Two policies in particular would support this goal: 1) authorizing a Maine Energy Generation Authority to syndicate the development of renewable generation for municipalities, or 2) enabling community choice aggregation.
+The Cities will support the advancement of either (or both) at the state level to safeguard the option of municipal purchasing to meet (or exceed, if deemed feasible and costeffective) the pace outlined in the RPS.

+To protect against policy changes or against a situation where renewable energy generation in the state fails to keep pace with the targets outlined by the renewable portfolio standard, Portland and South Portland will advocate for state legislation that would allow municipalities to bulk purchase power for all electricity users in the cities.